 Q: How did you prep the fabric?

-A: I washed fabric twice, because rayon has tendency to be shrink happy!
+A: I washed fabric twice because rayon has a tendency to be shrink happy!
 And since it was good quality fabric, I did not have to trouble myself with straightening the cut ends!

 Q: Did you need any supporting fabrics?

 A: Although this fabric was quite lightweight, I did not need any interfacing or underlining to complete the project.
 With that said, this vibrant, drapey, lovely rayon could have benefited from underlining, which would have given it more substance.

 Q: What notions did you use?